mixbytes/lido-dot-ksm-oracle/README.md

 * Running parachain node with [contracts](https://github.com/mixbytes/lido-dot-ksm) deployed.
 * ABI for the OracleMaster contract (see above).
 * Python 3.7+
-* The application functions as a linux daemon (unit) process under the System V subsystem.
+* The application functions as a linux service under systemd or as a docker container.

 ## Setup